MA in Communication Studies: Application & Admission Requirements

 - Applicants should submit a sample of their academic writing (no fewer than 3,000 words).
 The writing sample should exhibit sufficient depth and sophistication of thought as well as quality and clarity of writing so as to justify admission into the master's program.

-Send letters of recommendation, personal statement, and writing sample to:
+Send letters of recommendation, personal statement, writing sample, and unofficial transcripts to:

 Stephen Charbonneau, Ph.D.

 Director of Graduate Studies

 Florida Atlantic University

 Boca Raton, FL 33431-6424

 - International applicants must also meet the additional requirements listed elsewhere in this catalog.

 - Students need not have an undergraduate specialization in communication to apply for the M.A. program.